callahantiff/PheKnowLator/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Merge ontologies used as classes.
-2. Add class-instance and instance-instance edges to merged ontologies.
+2. Add new edges to merged ontologies.
-3. Remove disjointness axioms.
-4. Deductively close knowledge graph using `Elk reasoner`_
+3. Deductively close knowledge graph using `Elk reasoner`_
-5. Remove edges that are not clinically meaningful.
+4. Remove edges that are not clinically meaningful (OWL-NETS).
-6. Write edges (as triples) to local directory.
+5. Write edges (as triples) to local directory.
-7. Convert original edges to integers and write to local directory (required input format for generating embeddings).
+6. Convert original edges to integers and write to local directory (required input format for generating embeddings).

 --------------